rorcores/rorllm/README.md

 Please read more about this and my projects here if interested: https://ror.fm/

-In early 2025 I trained a custom GPT-2 based AI assistant called "RorChat" cause I wanted to learn how these LLM things work.
+In early 2025 I trained a custom GPT-2 based AI assistant called "RorLLM" cause I wanted to learn how these LLM things work.
 It was a fun project and I learned a lot - but also surprisingly arduous and took AGES to train (I used colab pro with a T4 GPU to train on 50M tokens).

 The results + a little write-up are below.
 I think Pile was the most impactful dataset for the results - but it's a shame I couldn't get the full Pile dataset to train on (just wayy too large for a hobby project).